First published December 26, 2016 and re-featured in memory of his death.

 Legendary pop music icon, gay rights activist, and great talent George Michael died in his home on Christmas Day.
 The star succumbed to heart failure, and millions of hearts were consequently broken – mine among them.
 Numerous news outlets have already done their due diligence in reporting the facts about Michael’s death, as well as his life and career.
 I won’t repeat them here.
 I’d rather share how this bold singer/songwriter impacted lives, starting with my own.

-I first discovered George Michael when he released Faith in 1987, shortly after parting ways with Wham!.
-I remember listening to the tape (yes, kids, TAPE) on my pink cassette tape player/radio for hours until my mom finally heard I Want Your Sex and took it away.
-The lyrics were “not nice” she and my dad agreed.
-I eventually snuck another copy, and watched the accompanying Faith music videos on VH1.
-I knew a lot of boys and girls had crushes on him, and that he was often referred to as a “sex symbol.”
-He certainly had a lot of sexy lyrics, and although I didn’t share in the gushing that had overcome my friends, I admired his style.
-What made me uncomfortable, though, were the remarks I would overhear.
+Of course, the eighties were a different time, and I recall the remarks I would overhear about the pop star.
 These words, in the middle of the AIDS crisis, were more harmful than I could know at the time.
 “You know, he’s a homo” an older kid would say, and “he’s cute, too bad he’s” *insert limp wrist gesture.
-They discussed the significance of in which ear he wore his cross earring, because in those days, a right pierced ear meant flaming homosexual.
+They discussed the significance of which ear in which he wore his cross earring, because in those days, a right pierced ear meant flaming homosexual.
 “Right ear queer” was a thing, and queer was by no means a cool new reclaimed word; it was a slur.
 Then there were the adults who I overheard questioning his HIV status.
 I shrugged off their comments because I didn’t understand what they really meant, but they bothered me precisely for that reason.

 His words resonated so strongly because I had, throughout high school, been frequently accused of being a lesbian, although I too had not yet experienced a lesbian relationship.
 I thought for a long time about what he said, and I knew that we were somehow the same.
 I just didn’t know exactly how yet.